leeohaddad/reward-system-challenge/README.md

 ### Next Steps

- - Fix the cycles problem.
+ - Fix the update-root logic.
+ - Find out why we lose the ranking sort (sort-by -> sorted -> reduce conj {} -> not sorted) when testing with input.txt.
  - Bring some concurrency.
  - Implement tests.